-The Apocalypse Later International Fantastic Film Festival (ALIFFF) is the only annual dedicated genre film festival in the sixth largest city in the United States.
+The Apocalypse Later International Fantastic Film Festival (ALIFFF) is the only annual dedicated genre film festival in the fifth largest city in the United States.

 We're already growing ALIFFF and will grow further, but we will always remain true to our core ideals, which are to find the very best genre films from anywhere in the world and screen them to audiences at as low a cost as is possible without sacrificing quality.
 We want 'fantastic' to refer to our quality as much as our genres!

 Our second year expands to include feature films and widen the scope of our short films to encompass more of the fantastic genres, not only horror and science fiction but also fantasy, crime, action, grindhouse, the punked genres and what can only be described as cult film.

 While we love showing features, we firmly believe that every opportunity to screen quality short films to a live audience is a good opportunity!

 Update (1 Jun 2017): we had planned for ALIFFF to expand to two full days in 2017, but issues with the venue on the Saturday have unfortunately meant that it'll only expand to one.
 So ALIFFF 2017 will fill the day of Sunday, 15th October, with all other details unchanged.
 Times are still to be confirmed but we'll be all day.
 There will be Q&As with any filmmakers present and intermissions between the sets.
 An award ceremony will run on Sunday evening.